viamrobotics/docs/docs/services/slam/cartographer/_index.md

 Your robot's sensor data will be captured continuously using Viam's Data Capture while the robot is running, and the data from when you click "Start session" until you click "End session" will be used to create the map.

-Once you click "End session", the map will be uploaded to the cloud and visible on your Location page under "SLAM Library."
+Once you click "End session", the map will be uploaded to the cloud and visible on your Location page under "SLAM library."

 Configure the remaining attributes as follows: